orionrobots/Bounce/plan.md

     - Use an arduino with simple known 9600 code first - we can get more elaborate later. - this just works.
 Done.
 * Start following this: http://electron.atom.io/docs/tutorial/quick-start/ - done
 * Get a simple app to run.- done
-* Try getting node serialport up to scratch like above again INSIDE an electron app.
+* Try getting node serialport up to scratch like above again INSIDE an electron app. - done
 * Get this to work on a VM runing linux.
 * Get this to work on Carol's mac.
 * Keep the results documented and source controlled.